 By: Melissa D. Goolsarran Ramnauth, Fort Lauderdale Attorney

-Voters should have considered Operation Red Wings and the overall U.S. presence in the Middle East in the recent elections, as a means to prevent the undeserved loss of life to U.S. troops.
+Voters should consider Operation Red Wings and the overall U.S. presence in the Middle East in the upcoming elections, to hopefully prevent the undeserved loss of life to U.S. troops.
 Congress and the President should ensure that adequate intelligence, strategy, and resources are provided.
-The Caribbean should also take note of the foreign presence in the Middle East as the Caribbean emerges as a key player in the energy industry.
+The Caribbean should also take note of the foreign presence in the Middle East as the Caribbean emerges as a key player in the oil industry.